 The mouthpiece is removable and washable.
 During the times of pandemics we live in, it is recommended not to share your device to prevent viruses’ potential spreading.

 Identify the food that best suits your bowel

 Everybody is unique and reacts differently to food.
 Companies sue as Everly even offer Food sensitivity home test kits for more than 96 different food types.
 FoodMarble goes one step further and lets users detect the foods that will produce excessive fermentation.

 The FODMAP testing kit contains packages of Lactose, Sorbitol, Fructose, and Inulin.
-Once diluted in water and ingested, it is advised to measure the hydrogen levels every 15 minutes to precisely monitor the fermentation process.
+Once diluted in water and ingested, it is advised to measure the hydrogen levels every 15 minutes to monitor the fermentation process precisely.
 The results can be especially interesting for people suffering from Irritable Bowel Syndrome (IBS) or detect your individual tolerance to various foods.

-The FoodMarble Air is a well-thought device with the potential to change the way we eat.
-If knowledge is power, using a portable hydrogen breath-analyzer is undoubtedly a great way to detect the way our guts individually handle cheese, bread and improve our digestive health.
+The FoodMarble Air is a well-thought-out device with the potential to change the way we eat.
+If knowledge is power, using a portable hydrogen breath-analyzer is undoubtedly a great way to detect how our guts individually handle cheese and bread and improve our digestive health.